-For FY2012, specify a commercial quota of 35.694 M lb with trip limits of 4,000 lb (vessels are prohibited from landing more than the specified amount in one calendar day).
+For FY2013, specify a commercial quota of 35.694 M lb with trip limit of 3,000 lb (vessels are prohibited from landing more than the specified amount in one calendar day).
 As per the FMP, the quota would be divided with quota Period 1 (May 1 through October 31) allocated 57.9% of the quota (20.667 M lb), and quota Period 2 (November 1 through April 30) allocated 42.1% of the quota (15.027 M lb).
+Amendment 3 to the FMP will be implemented after the start of the 2013 fishing year and will eliminate the allocation of the commercial quota by period.
+After the effective date for that amendment, only a coastwide quota will be specified through the federal FMP.